 The opening balances code takes values from the relevant ranges and copies and pastes them into the new workpaper when performing the import opening balances function.

-There are three main classes of named ranges used in the Opening Balance code:
+There are three main classes of named ranges used in the Opening Balance functions:

 The fixed list formula copies information from last year's closing balance to this year's opening balance by matching the text descriptions from one period to another.
 It is intended to be used for lists of data that have unique rows with a lot of data.